Ian Davidson (Scottish politician): Career

 On 25 October 2011 it was alleged that Davidson had threatened to inflict "a doing" upon fellow committee member Eilidh Whiteford.
 Davidson subsequently made an apology to the committee for his use of the word "doing", repeating an apology given to Dr Whiteford while the relevant committee meeting was breaking up.
 He insisted that the phrase "having had a doing" had referred to the rebukes Dr Whiteford had received from himself and several other MPs and was in the context of stopping debate before additional committee members had the opportunity further to scold Dr Whiteford.
 Liberal Democrat, Labour and Conservative committee members all stated that no threats were made.
 The 14 other people present, MPs and staff, were all interviewed by relevant whips and parliamentary authorities.
 None corroborated Dr Whiteford's allegations.
 After this investigation the Labour Party stated that it amounted to a "smear campaign" against Davidson due to the forthcoming investigations chaired by Davidson into the SNP's referendum proposal.

 A member of the SNP politician Joan McAlpine's staff, Gail Lythgoe, then married to future First Minister Humza Yousaf, was found to have emailed a women's equality group, supporting Whiteford and alleging that Davidson has a history of bullying women and called on them to demonstrate against him whilst asking them not to reveal SNP involvement in its instigation.
 The email was later leaked and Lythgoe publicly apologised for making unsubstantiated allegations, with the Labour Party alleging that this was a result of an SNP "dirty tricks campaign" against Davidson and calling for an investigation.

 In May 2015 he lost his seat to Chris Stephens of the SNP.
 In April 2017, Davidson announced his intention to stand in the 2017 general election in the Berwickshire, Roxburgh and Selkirk seat.
 He was chosen because of his close personal connections with the area, having been born and raised nearby.
 He was unsuccessful but increased the Labour vote enough to secure the party's deposit, which had been lost by the party's candidate in the previous election.
 Davidson saw his party's vote rise by 67% to 4,519 or 8.6% of the vote.
 In October 2019, following the announcement of a December general election, he was reselected as Labour's candidate, but failed to win the seat, losing his deposit.

+Following the 2026 Scottish Parliament election, Davidson became an advisor to Reform UK Scotland leader Malcolm Offord.